garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+14. v1.2.4 More minor updates to fulfillment tab
 13. v1.2.3 Minor updates to fulfillment tab
 12. v1.2.2 Minor change on fulfillment processing, passing through order source
 11. v1.2.1 Added some helpers for brand and product class settings in the configuration